sevragorgia/CBAS_Resources/README.md

  - CBAS_Nanopore: a repo to summarize our results on the use of Nanopore sequencing on this system.
  - CBAS_Skin: a repo to summarize on going experiments on the microbiome associate with the "skin" of *L. chondrodes*

+# What does CBAS means and why do I keep finding it.

+The story goes:

+by the time I started working with *L. chondrodes* its taxonomy was not clear.
+The only information I had about the sponge was:

+ - it was blue
+ - it can be found in many aquaria
+ - in these systems is pretty common
+ - is a sponge

+from this information I came up with the acronym **C**ommon **Blue** **A**quarium **S**ponge (**CBAS**).
+I think this is nicer than *Lendenfeldia chondrodes* and will keep using it for my research.